Chart Color Schemes

 Como's population is slightly younger than the national pattern

-The median age in Como is close to Greater Perth's average of 37 years and equivalent to Australia's median age of 38 years.
-Compared to Greater Perth, Como has a higher proportion of residents aged 25-34 (18.9%) but fewer residents aged 5-14 (8.6%).
-Between the 2016 Census and the 2021 Census, the proportion of residents aged 75-84 increased from 5.7% to 6.8%, while the proportion of those aged 55-64 decreased from 10.4% to 9.5%.
+The median age in Como is close to Greater Perth's average age of 37 years, and it is equivalent to Australia's median age of 38 years.
+Compared to Greater Perth, Como has a higher proportion of residents aged 25-34 years (18.9%) but fewer residents aged 5-14 years (8.6%).
+Between the 2021 Census and now, the proportion of residents aged 75-84 years has increased from 5.7% to 6.8%, while the proportion of those aged 55-64 years has decreased from 10.4% to 9.5%.
 By 2041, Como's age composition is expected to change significantly.
-The number of residents aged 75-84 is projected to grow by 80%, reaching 1,944 from 1,081.
-Those aged 65 and above are expected to comprise 57% of the population growth.
-Conversely, declines in population are projected for those aged 5-14 and 35-44.
+The number of residents aged 75-84 years is projected to increase by 80%, reaching 1,944 people from the current figure of 1,081.
+This growth will contribute to an overall aging population dynamic, with those aged 65 and above comprising 57% of the projected population growth.
+Conversely, declines in population are projected for residents aged 5-14 years and those aged 35-44 years.